- Teach students the principles, knowledge and application of integrative nutrition in the areas of:

 The Master of Science in Nutrition and Integrative Health program is tailored to meet the eligibility requirements of several national board certifications.
 At the present time MUIH is in compliance with the requirements of each of the professional organizations listed below.
 However boards do change their eligibility requirements.
 Please contact the appropriate board with questions and review licensing laws by state for the most up to date information.

 Board certification for nutrition often requires a supervised internship.
 To facilitate this, MUIH offers an optional six-month supervised internship program for our graduates.
-See more information about the Nutrition Internship Program here.
+See more information about the Nutrition Post-Graduate Practice Experience here.

 - Certified Nutrition Specialist (CNS) through the Certification Board of Nutrition Specialists.
 Graduates from the Clinical Nutrition and Herbal Medicine areas of concentration in the Master of Science in Nutrition and Integrative Health meet the educational requirements to sit for the CNS exam.
 Graduates from the Community Nutrition Education area of concentration may meet the educational requirements to sit for the CNS exam if certain elective credits are taken.
 The Board for Certification of Nutrition Specialists (BCNS) also requires that applicants complete 1000 hours of supervised practice experience and pass the BCNS Certifying exam.
 The board reviews each applicant individually to determine eligibility.
 Coursework in the Master of Science in Nutrition and Integrative Health program contains 350-425 supervised clinical practice hours depending on the electives a student chooses.
 MUIH offers the Nutrition Internship Program to complete the remaining supervised clinical practice hours.